Design of generalized fractional order gradient descent method

-At the beginning of learning, $J(x)$ is a relative large value and then $\alpha(x)\ll 1$, which results in a quick learning.
-Subsequently, $x$ get close to $x^*$ gradually and then $\alpha(x)\approx1$, which leads to an accurate learning.
-In the end, $x \to x^*$ is expected.
+With this design, $x$ is far from $x^*$ at the beginning of learning, and then $\alpha(x)\approx 1$, which results in a quick learning.
+As the learning proceeds, $x$ get close to $x^*$ gradually and then $\alpha(x)\approx1$, which leads to an accurate learning.
+In the end, i.e., $k\to +\infty$, $x \to x^*$ is expected.

 However, the order $\alpha (x)$ is constructed with the assumption on $f(x)$.
-If the minimum value of $f(x)$ is nonzero or even negative, the designed orders in (\ref{Eq20})-(\ref{Eq22}) will no longer work.
+If the minimum value of $f(x)$ is nonzero or even negative, the designed orders in (\ref{Eq20})-(\ref{Eq24}) will no longer work.
 In this case, the function will be redefined

 and thereby the designed orders are revived.
 At this point, the corresponding method can be expressed as